Amadou & Mariam: Career

 In February 2011, Amadou & Mariam performed as one of the support acts for U2 during the Johannesburg and Cape Town legs of their U2 360 Tour.
 In July, they performed their first concerts in the dark, Eclipse, which were commissioned by the Manchester International Festival.
 They staged these shows in London in November 2011, and in Paris in January 2012.
-In 2011 they became ambassadors for the World Food Programme.
+In 2011, they became ambassadors for the World Food Programme.
 They travelled to Haïti and offered a new song, "Labendela" ("Children are the Future"), as an anthem.

-Their eighth album Folila was released on 2 April 2012.
+Their eighth album, Folila, was released on 2 April 2012.
 Folila ("music" in Bambara) was recorded in Bamako and New York with guest musicians including Santigold, TV on the Radio, and Jake Shears.
 The first single from the album, "Dougou Badia", was released on 20 January.
 The track featured a guest appearance by Santigold and was hailed by the NME as a "masterstroke of genre-less genre mixing".
 For Folila, the idea was for the duo to release each album separately but it was decided to combine the recordings, mixing different takes of the same song in a third studio in Paris.
 In France, the track "Oh Amadou", a duet with Bertrand Cantat, was chosen as a single.
 Amadou & Mariam won the Victoires de la Musique award in February 2013 for Folila.
-On 22 September 2017 they released their album La Confusion, which dealt with events in Mali after invasion by Islamist groups.
-On 8 September 2024 they performed the Serge Gainsbourg song Je suis venu te dire que je m'en vais at the closing ceremony of the 2024 Summer Paralympics.
+On 22 September 2017, they released their album La Confusion, which dealt with events in Mali after invasion by Islamist groups.
+On 8 September 2024, they performed the Serge Gainsbourg song Je suis venu te dire que je m'en vais at the closing ceremony of the 2024 Summer Paralympics.
 Amadou and Mariam were scheduled to perform a European tour in summer 2025, including a concert in Vence in the Alpes-Maritimes and concerts in Britain.

+Decades after the release of the song "Ko neye mounka allah la," the phrase found its way into modern Afro-pop when producer Sarz and Nigerian artist BNXN sampled its iconic vocal melody in their 2026 comeback anthem, "Back Outside."

-Amadou Bagayoko died in Bamako, Mali on 4 April 2025, at age 70.
+Amadou Bagayoko died in Bamako, Mali, on 4 April 2025, aged 70.
 Thousands of people gathered at his funeral, which took place in Bamako on 6 April.
 He was buried in the garden of his house.

+Awards and nominations

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international festival that promotes the art of music videos.